icefelt/terraform-aws-vpc-ec2-tomcat-mvp/README.md

 # terraform-aws-vpc-ec2-tomcat-mvp
 terraform-aws-vpc-ec2-tomcat-mvp

-This code uses terraform to create a VPC, a subnet, a security group, and an EC2 instance running Tomcat.
-The Tomcat instance will be accessible from the public internet on port 8080.
+This code creates a VPC with a single subnet, an Internet Gateway, and a Security Group The Scurity Group allows incoming traffic on ports 22 and 80.
+This code also creates an EC2 instance in the subnet, using a user data script to install Tomcat and start the service.

+Note: This code installs in us-west-2 for testing.

+ToDo: make variables for region, AMI, instance_type, tags
+ToDo: Test with .war file
+ToDO: update README with usage, other parts